fkxdr/fkmde/README.md

 ## Features
 - **Defender Full Audit**: Quickly assesses the status of real-time protection, tamper protection, and exclusion settings to detect overly permissive rules that might allow malware to bypass scanning.
-- **Bypass Privilege for Exclusions**: Utilizes Event 5007 to bypass the protected exclusions list in MDE.
-- **Bypass Privilege for ASR Rules**: Utilizes Event 1121 to bypass the protected list of exclusions in ASR.
+- **Bypass Privilege for Exclusions and ASR Rules**: Utilizes Event 1121 and 5007 to bypass the protected exclusions list in MDE.
-- **Dynamic Script Loading**: All sensitive exploit scripts (e.g., `--kill` and `--enum`) are dynamically fetched from an external source, minimizing the chance of detection by Defender.
-- **Defender Popup Suppression**: During enumeration, the script temporarily disables Defender's popup notifications and re-enables them upon completion.
 - **Comprehensive Directory Enumeration**: Allows for directory enumeration, with a customizable depth parameter, to explore exclusion paths and subdirectories.
-- **Clop Ransomware Techniques**: The script uses techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.
+- **Clop Ransomware Technique**: The script uses techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.

 <br />